CSS Functions and Mixins Module

 1. Let function be the result of dereferencing the dashed function’s name as a tree-scoped reference.
 If no such name exists, return failure.

-6. Otherwise, replace the <dashed-function> with the equivalent token sequence of the value resulting from the evaluation.
+4. Evaluate a custom function, using function, arguments, and calling context, and replace the <dashed-function> with the equivalent token sequence of the value resulting from the evaluation.

 If substitute a dashed function fails, and the substitution is taking place on a property’s value, then the declaration containing the <dashed-function> becomes invalid at computed-value time.